 North Carolina is a leading state in the geospatial industry, due, in part, to the excellence exhibited by the GIS professionals that live and work in this great state.
 In that spirit, NCAUG strives to ensure that the next generation of GIS professionals have ample opportunity to receive a great education.
-NCAUG awards academcis scholarships to current full-time students who are pursuing degrees or doing projects in GIS, Geography, Geomatics or other related studies.
+NCAUG awards academics scholarships to current students who are pursuing degrees or doing projects that benefit the geospatial industry.

 To be eligible for a scholarship, Undergraduate and Graduate students must:

-Attend an accredited North Carolina Community College or University with a declared major in GIS, Geography, Geomatics or related field.
+Be an attendee of an accredited North Carolina Community College or University in the 2024/2025 school year with a declared major in Geography, GIS, Geomatics or a related field.

 Not be a previous NCAUG Scholarship Award Recipient.